fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_05.jpg)

-Figure 3.5: Printing the time to the command line
+Caption: Printing the time to the command line

 The output from a Python console should look like this: